Spain: An attractive country for investment

 5) NEOTEC Initiative

 The aid can be used for business projects in any technological and/or industrial area.
-The 2021 call for aid applications, which was financed with funds fro the Recovery and Resilience Facility, did not admit business projects whose business model was primarily based on services to third parties, without their own technological development.
+The 2023 call for aid applications has been financed with funds from the Recovery and Resilience Facility.

 6) CIEN Strategic Projects

 The Strategic Program of Consorcios de Investigación Empresarial Nacional (CIEN) (National Business Research Consortiums) finances, as noted above, major industrial research and experimental development projects, carried out by business groupings on the basis of effective cooperation and targeted at the performance of planned research in tomorrow’s strategic areas with potential international projection.
-Each consortium must be made up of a minimum of 3 and a maximum of 8 companies, at least 2 of which must be autonomous companies and at least 1 must have SME status.
+Each consortium must be made up of a minimum of 3 and a maximum of 8 companies.
+At least 2 must be autonomous companies and at least 1 must have SME status.

 Since 2019, applications for CIEN projects have been able to be submitted on an ongoing basis, for an entire year.

-The aid takes the form of partially repayable loans (with a fixed interest rate of 1-year Euribor) for up to 85% of the approved budget (the company must finance 15% of the project budget with equity), with a maturity period of between 7 and 10 years and a grace period of between 2 and 3 years.
-The loan includes a non-repayable tranche equal to 33% of the aid, calculated based on a maximum of 75% of the coverage of the loan.
+The aid takes the form of partially repayable loans (with a fixed interest rate of 1-year Euribor) for up to 85% of the approved budget (the company must finance 15% of the project budget with equity), with a maturity period of between 10 and 15 years and a grace period of between 2 and 3 years.
+The loan includes a non-repayable tranche of between 20% and 33% of the aid, calculated based on a maximum of 75% of the coverage of the loan.

 7) INNVIERTE Program